 - 1/2 cup chopped dark chocolate for dipping**

 - Pulse the oreos in a food processor until crushed into small crumbs.

 - Add the cream cheese and process until you get a big balled clump on one side that looks very shiny.

-- Use a medium cookie scoop to portion the mixture into 1 inch balls, then put the truffles on parchment paper and refrigerate for 15 minutes.
+- Use a medium cookie scoop to portion the mixture into 1 inch balls, rolling each one between the palms of your hands to create a smooth and even shape.
+Then put the truffles on parchment paper and refrigerate for 15 minutes.

 - Dip each truffle in whatever chocolate you desire, then place back onto the parchment paper.
-Decorate with sprinkles, if desired.
+Decorate with sprinkles or extra drizzles of chocolate, if desired.

 - Wait to enjoy until the chocolate has hardened.
 Here are three methods with approximate timing: 1) set at room temperature for about a half hour 2) place in refrigerator for 10 minutes or 3) place in freezer for 3 minutes.
 Enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.